opengd/uusma-processing/README.md

 ```
 This will init a delay of `10000`ms and then change the `PITCH_MAX`.
 Next it will take a new delay of 15000-10000=5000ms and change the pitch again.
 When it reach the end it will start over, so it will init the `10000`ms delay again.

 Be aware if `USE_CONFIG_REFRESH` is set to `true` then it will change settings found in main/note/cc json at the same time.
-You can set `USE_CONFIG_REFRESH` to `false` or remove any used settings in pice from the other config files or just let i happen.
+You can set `USE_CONFIG_REFRESH` to `false` or remove any used settings in piece from the other config files or just let i happen.

 # Dependencies